andreasterrius/andreasterrius.github.io/_posts/2025-02-10-sdf-shadow-guide.md

       imageStore(imgOutput, texel_coord, vec4(shortest_distance, 0.0, 0.0, 0.0));
     ```

-9. The MDF will be generated!
+9. The MDF will be generated and saved to the 3D texture we created earlier.

     ![Generated Distance](../assets/img/post_img/2025-02-10-sdf-shadow-guide/mdf7.png)